 Here’s a more detailed insight into the consequences of non-compliance:

 To be compliant, you have to implement appropriate security measures to protect your data from unauthorized access, exposure, cyberattacks, and other threats.
 By implementing strong IT security practices, you do not only comply with laws but protect your business from the negative consequences of data breaches, as well.
 Besides, being compliant is a good way to improve trust between your business and your customers.

 Achieving compliance doesn’t guarantee that you will not face a security incident.
 Still, to become compliant, a company implements many good security practices that will reduce the probability of a breach.
 It is always reasonable to continue improving your security, even if formal compliance requirements have been achieved.

 IT Compliance Standards and Regulations

-The regulations you need to comply with depend on the industry, geographical location, and other factors.
+The regulations you need to comply with depending on the industry, geographical location, and other factors.
 Let’s take a look at some of the common compliance regulations and standards.

 GDPR protects the security and privacy of data belonging to EU citizens and residents.
 So, if your company operates with such data, GDPR may be applied to you (even if your company isn’t located in the European Union).

 Here’s more reading about GDPR: